zdelima/zdelima/README.md

 ### Hello!! 👋

 I'm Zack Delima.
 I'm a UCI Computer Science student with **Junior** standing.
-On my profile you'll be able to find repositories of my own personal projects. 🌻
+Zot zot! 🎓 On my profile you'll be able to find repositories of my own personal projects. 🌻

 Feel free to reach out to me: zdelima@uci.edu